ofekbarshalom/Python/Ex2/README.md

 ### 4. Interaction

 The client will display a menu with predefined mathematical expressions.
 Select an expression by entering the corresponding number and press Enter.
-The result will be displayed along with the steps (if applicable).
+The result will be displayed along with the steps.

 To exit the client, enter `0` and press Enter.

 ## Additional Notes

 - **Caching Behavior**: The proxy caches responses.
 If the same request is sent again, the proxy returns the cached response without contacting the server.
 - **Protocol**: The communication protocol is defined in `api.py`.
-It uses a custom header structure for transmitting requests and responses.
+It uses a custom header structure for transmitting requests and responses, as in TCP.
 - **Debugging**: All errors and logs are printed in the respective terminals for easier debugging.

 ## Example Usage